svelteuidev/svelteui/docs/src/pages/core/card.md

 Note that due to certain limitations of svelte, this is not automatic behavior.
 Because of this, `first` and `last` props are exported to declare positioning.

-This may change in the future, as the Group component used to export a `children` prop however, with this update the need for that is gone.
+This may change in the future, as the Group component used to export a `children` prop however, the need for that is gone.
 We've found a way to have runtime checks, but haven't perfected the API yet.

 ```svelte
 <Card.Container p="xl">